pallie1/Sharing-jest/readme.md

 You can see in `App.test.js` that we only have one test right now: `renders without crashing`.

 Jest comes completely configured within `create-react-app`, so we don't have to do anything else to get it working.
 Let's now set up Enzyme.
+This requires that we install 3 new packages:

+- enzyme
+- enzyme-adapter-react-16
+- react-test-renderer

 ```bash
 $ yarn add enzyme enzyme-adapter-react-16 react-test-renderer